 If you require more money or it is a long time before it is repaid, then you would be better off looking at other options.
 Cash advances have very high interest rates and fees that build up pretty quickly.

-Before taking out a cash advance, consider other ways you can obtain the cash you need:
+Before taking out a cash advance, consider other ways you can obtain the cash you need.
+Some ways are listed here -

 Elevate Your Spending with Premium Credit Cards